uvastatlab/statlab-fellows/resources/git_steps.md

 $ git diff # show file differences; use q to exit results
 ```

-3. Stage files for commit, then commit
+3. Stage files for commit, then commit (you can use --all to commit all changes at once)

 ```sh
 $ git add [file]